Bengal1/Simple-CNN-OOP/README.md

 ![simpleCNN](https://user-images.githubusercontent.com/34989887/206905433-34b42cbf-3ce3-4703-a575-d48f2cc95c09.png)

-The Simple CNN also use methods to accelerate and stablize the convergence of the network training, and avoid overfitting.
-After the second layer and fourth layer (Max-pool) the Simple CNN applies [*Dropout*](https://en.wikipedia.org/wiki/Dilution_(neural_networks)), and after the first layer and the third layer (Convolution) it applies [*Batch-Normalization*](https://en.wikipedia.org/wiki/Batch_normalization), before the activation.

 #### The Model
 The Simple CNN is implemented un C++ as Object Oriented Programming.
 In order to implement the network layers and methods [Eigen Library](https://eigen.tuxfamily.org/index.php?title=Main_Page) is being used.
 Eigen is a C++-based open-source linear algebra library.